A Calm Place For Emotional Healing

 Not because someone else fixes you.

-where you feel met, understood, and not alone in your experience — deeper work, like EMDR, can begin to reach the places that have felt stuck for a long time.
+And when that kind of foundation is in place, where you feel met, understood, and not alone in your experience, deeper work like EMDR can begin to reach the places that have felt stuck for a long time.

 If you’re wanting that kind of shift, you’re welcome to reach out when it feels right.